University of Texas at Dallas: Main campus

-The main campus is located in Richardson, Texas next to Dallas's Telecom Corridor, 18 mi north of downtown Dallas, on the boundary of Dallas and Collin counties.
+The main campus is located in Richardson, Texas.
+Small portions of that campus extend into Dallas.
+The main campus is next to Dallas's Telecom Corridor, 18 mi north of downtown Dallas, on the boundary of Dallas and Collin counties.
 UT Dallas owns land in Richardson, Texas consisting of approximately 465 acre for campus development and another 265 acre adjacent to the campus.
 The Princeton Review's Guide to 332 Green Colleges: 2014 Edition recognized UTD for their green campus efforts.

-While the main campus' address is officially within the jurisdiction of Richardson and Collin county, approximately one-third of the college today (one-half in 1969) is physically located within the border of Dallas county (which the city of Dallas typically governs).
+While the main campus' address is officially within the jurisdiction of Richardson and Collin County, approximately one-third of the campus today (one-half in 1969) is located within Dallas County.
 This section contains major areas in the south end of campus, including the Visitor Center, Bookstore, the Naveen Jindal School of Management, Athletics District and facilities, half of the Founders Building, parking lots, and some on-campus student housing (Canyon Creek and University Village buildings 1, 2, and 3).
 When UT Dallas started growing in the 1960s, the university needed to coordinate with one of the cities for water, electricity, sewer, police, and fire services.
 Dallas agreed to let Richardson officially host the university because it did not have the ability or capacity to support UTD at the time (a situation similar to SMU and University Park).
 Today, UT Dallas and Richardson share a close relationship and have strongly supported each other's growth for the past 50 years.